jeremygholland/marvelAPI/ReadMe.md

 # Marvel API

-This project demonstrates how to use JSON requests asynchronously.
+This project demonstrates how to use JSON requests asynchronously using the Marvel API.
 The project uses jquery for JSON requests, Async.JS to load those requests in seqential order, Jquery-UI for autocomplete functionality, with Bootstrap and Angular on the front end.

 If you would like to demo the project, follow these steps in your terminal: